Network Visibility in the 100/25GbE High Density Data Centre Era

 As the demand for bandwidth continues to grow, the migration from 100G to 400G will be the next developmental step in data centre architecture.
 Research from Crehan Research Inc. shows that shipments of 10GbE and 40GbE data centre switches each declined in 2018, while 25GbE and 100GbE continued to grow significantly, signalling that we are now solidly in the 100/25GbE era.
 The falling cost of 100GbE equipment is contributing to adoption but the primary driver is increasing bandwidth requirements fuelled by increasing global connectivity.
 GSMA predicts that by 2025 there will be 25 billion connected devices.

-In order to protect mega scale data centres, defenders must have visibility of what is happening on their networks at all times.
+In order to protect mega-scale data centres, defenders must have visibility of what is happening on their networks at all times.
 Which is much easier in theory than it is in practice.
-When facing massive amounts of essentially uncontrolled data, looking for threats can seem like looking for a needle in a needle stack, in a hay stack.
-Network security strategy at this scale is often broken down in to bitesize chucks, that can be solved using a number of different technologies, from a number of different vendors.
+When facing massive amounts of essentially uncontrolled data, looking for threats can seem like looking for a needle in a needle stack, in a haystack.
+Network security strategy at this scale is often broken down into bitesize chunks, that can be solved using a number of different technologies, from a number of different vendors.

 If you are reading this post then you have definitely heard the term ‘you can’t fight what you can’t see’, you hear it so much because it is absolutely true.
 So, with this in mind the first chunk of the strategy should include network visibility and how to achieve a granular view of the network.
 The most efficient way to do this at scale is to passively tap the backbone, ingest all network traffic and begin to build a blueprint of what looks normal for your network.
 By using sensors and/or probes which generate unsampled flow monitoring (NetFlow, IPFIX etc.) such as the Telesoft range of high rate multi 100GbE FlowProbes, defenders can achieve complete network visibility without sacrificing huge amount of processing and dealing with compliancy issues that are associated with other types of network monitoring such as DPI.